onedata/onedata/README.md

   * [Onepanel](https://onedata.org/docs/doc/administering_onedata/onepanel_overview.html) - administration and configuration interface for **Onezone** and **Oneprovider** components,
   * [LUMA](https://onedata.org/docs/doc/administering_onedata/luma.html) - service which allows mapping of between Onedata user accounts and local storage ID's.

-This repository combines these components into one source package, which can be build and tested using single build script.
-Each of the components consists of the following submodules of this repository
+This repository combines these components into one source package, which can be build and tested together.
+Each of the components consists of the following submodules of this repository.

 ## Common components